 They will also test your child’s eyes to see how well the two eyes coordinate and work together.
 This is important for your child to be able to read efficiently and to measure distance.

 Your doctor will also look at your child’s overall visual acuity.
 This includes distance vision, looking at things up close, and the ability to view things that are at arm’s length.

 Hand-eye coordination is important for walking, playing sports, and doing numerous other activities.
 It also plays a role in your child’s ability to write or draw.

-The bottom line is, better vision leads to a better experience in school.
+The bottom line is better vision leads to a better experience in school, and early treatment when needed can avoid more serious vision issues later on.
 The majority of the tasks your child will perform in school will require good visual skills.
 And the best way to protect their vision is by scheduling yearly pediatric eye exams.

-Contact us today to schedule your child’s yearly eye exam.
+Contact Washington Eye Physicians and Surgeons today to schedule your child’s yearly eye exam.